Ninmay/dwm/README.md

 Base changes
 ------------
-Patches are located in the *preview* directory.
+Patches are located in the *patches* directory.
 Other than that, I haven't touched config files any deeper than setting up base values.

 Beatrice's Theme